 The apostille concept originated from the need to standardize document authentication internationally.
 Prior to the 1960s, individuals and businesses faced complex and time-consuming procedures to verify the legitimacy of documents for use abroad.
 Countries required various forms of legalization through consulates and embassies, leading to inefficiencies and delays.

 In response to these challenges, the Hague Conference on Private International Law convened in 1961.
 This meeting led to the adoption of the Hague Apostille Convention, or the “Apostille Convention.”
 This international treaty simplified the process, reducing the requirement for multiple authentications and establishing a single document called an “apostille.”
-This standardized certificate attaches to public documents, confirming their authenticity for use in other member countries.
+This standardized certificate is attached to public documents, confirming its authenticity for use in other member countries.

 Key Milestones in Apostille Use